Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Introduction

 \section{Introduction}

-Learning from human demonstrations has seen many recent successes in real-world robotic tasks~\cite{chi2024universal, hou2024adaptive, wu2025robocopilot,xu2025robopanoptes}.
+Learning from human demonstrations has seen many recent successes in real-world robotic tasks~\cite{chi2024universal, hou2024adaptive, wu2025robocopilot,xu2025robopanoptes, xiong2025vision}.
 However, to obtain a successful policy, human demonstrators often have to repeatedly deploy a policy and observe its failure cases, then collect more data to update the policy until it succeeds.
-This process is broadly referred to as Dataset Aggregation (DAgger)~\cite{ross2011reduction, kelly2019hg}.
+This process is broadly referred to as Dataset Aggregation (DAgger) in \cite{ross2011reduction, kelly2019hg}.
 However, doing DAgger effectively for real-world robotic problems still faces the following challenges:

-\textbf{How to collect informative human correction data?} DAgger is most effective when the correction data is within the original policy's induced state distribution~\cite{ross2011reduction}.
+\textbf{How to collect informative human correction data?} \cite{ross2011reduction} shows that DAgger is most effective when the correction data is within the original policy's induced state-action distribution.
 In practice, the common approach is either (1) collecting offline demonstrations that cover the policy's typical failure scenarios~\cite{chi2023diffusion}, or (2) human taking over robot control during policy deployment~\cite{spencer2020learning,mandlekar2020human}.
-However, in both cases, it is difficult for human demonstrators to gain the intuition for how to execute the corrective actions without deviating excessively from the original distribution.
+However, in both cases, the human demonstrator has no access to the original policy's behavior and may deviate excessively from it.
 Human taking over additionally introduces force discontinuity when they do not instantly reproduce the exact same robot force.
 This is partially due to the lack of effective correction interfaces that support precise and instantaneous intervention.

 \textbf{How to effectively update the policy with new data?} Prior methods for improving a pretrained policy with additional data include (1) retraining the policy from scratch with the aggregated dataset~\cite{kelly2019hg}, which can be computationally expensive; (2) finetuning the policy with only the additional data~\cite{wu2025robocopilot,he2025uncertainty,chen2025conrft}, which is sensitive to the quality of the new data~\cite{yuan2024policy}, and (3) training a residual policy separately on top of the pretrained policy, which is typically done with Reinforcement Learning ~\cite{ankile2024imitation,yuan2024policy} or Imitation Learning~\cite{bharadhwaj2024track2act}, both require a large number of samples.